rojo-rbx/rojo/docs/why-rojo.md

 Using a repository hosting service like GitHub or GitLab brings powerful features to Roblox developers like code reviews and issue tracking that professional engineers can't live without.

+## TypeScript
+TypeScript enables static type safety, which helps prevent typos and adds unparalleled autocompletion.
+It also brings features like arrow functions, object destructuring, functional programming methods, and more!

+With Rojo, you can use [roblox-ts](https://roblox-ts.github.io) to compile TypeScript to Lua and take advantage of a huge ecosystem of TypeScript tooling.

+It's also possible to use other languages that compile to Lua like [MoonScript](https://moonscript.org) and [Haxe](https://haxe.org).

 ## Other Tools
 There are decades of excellent tools available that operate on files.
 With Rojo, it's possible to take advantage of any of them!